-Explores the emergent behaviour of complex systems by focusing on interconnections of system components and on systems architecture, rather than the individual components themselves.
-This research area represents a novel scientific approach that works across traditional discipline boundaries.
+This Research Area explores the emergent behaviour of complex systems by focusing on interconnections of system components and on systems architecture, rather than the individual components themselves.
+This Research Area represents a novel scientific approach that works across traditional discipline boundaries.
 Examples of Complexity Science range from forecasting and decision-making processes, whole-system multi-scale models and data-intensive science, to fundamentally understanding complex behaviour itself.

 Complexity is inherent in many large systems and aspects of Complexity Science are now integral to many other research areas (e.g. Non-Linear Systems, Continuum Mechanics, Mathematical Biology, and Operational Research), as well as to broader themes (e.g. systems engineering, systems biology and network science).

-Several large EPSRC investments relating to this research area, notably a number of Centres for Doctoral Training (CDTs), will come to an end in the next few years.
-Graduates from the CDTs are now moving into other fields – a clear reflection that, having succeeded in stimulating thinking about Complexity Science and establishing this discipline in the research landscape, the area is now entering a new phase and the need for a dedicated research area is tapering off.
+Several large EPSRC investments relating to this Research Area, notably a number of Centres for Doctoral Training (CDTs), are coming to an end in the next few years.
+Graduates from the CDTs are now moving into other fields – a clear reflection that, having succeeded in stimulating thinking about Complexity Science and establishing this discipline in the research landscape, the area is now entering a new phase and the need for a dedicated Research Area is tapering off.